PHAROAH SANDERS 'MOON CHILD'

 On this album the legendary saxophonist clearly reinvented himself as a more traditional improviser, capable of thoughtful and pensive deliberations.
 Catchy mystical New Age vocals, astrological references… Pharoah may remain an acquired taste, but few jazzmen can equal his unique formula of mastering the ‘groove’.

 Tidal Waves Music now proudly presents: the official reissue of this fantastic album containing these rare 1989 French sessions, back available on vinyl for the first time since 1990.
-This edition comes packaged as a deluxe 180g LP and is limited to 500 copies worldwide (with obi strip).
+This edition comes packaged as a deluxe 180g LP with obi strip.